Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 The operation to update the extension.

 ### [Update-AzConnectedPrivateLinkScopeTag](Update-AzConnectedPrivateLinkScopeTag.md)
-Update an existing PrivateLinkScope's tags.
+update an existing PrivateLinkScope's tags.
-To update other fields use the CreateOrUpdate method.
+To update other fields use the CreateOrupdate method.